thanghoang/POSUP/README.md

 Download the code and execute ``make`` in the project root folder, which will produce a binary executable file named ``app`` loated at the same directory.

+## Execution

+Run the program and it will display the menu showing the main functionalities of POSUP, including setup, search, update.
+Follow the instruction in the menu and enjoy! ;)

+## Important Note:
+The implementation is just for the proof of concept.
+There are several places in the code that was implemented INSECURELY for the sake of code readibility and understanding.
+We are not responsible for any damages if the code is used for commercial products.

 # Further Information
-For any inquiries, bugs, and assistance on building and running the code, please contact Thang Hoang (hoangmin@oregonstate.edu).
+For any inquiries, bugs, and assistance on building and running the code, please contact Thang Hoang (hoangm@mail.usf.edu).